⚠️

 If your table is over more than one page and you have a header row you it won't come across to the next page by default.
 To have the header row appear the top of each page your table extends to is an easy fix.

-Table with header row
+Table across two pages with a header row

 Click on that header row, then right click and select Table properties.